 - Changing marking and instruction manuals

-In order to affix the CE logo you must be confident that you have completed the process accurately and effectively because it is illegal to apply the mark to a non-compliant product.
+In order to affix the UKCA or CE logo you must be confident that you have completed the process accurately and effectively because it is illegal to apply the mark to a non-compliant product.

 The Declaration of Conformity is a legal Document which must be applied to all CE Marked products sold in the European Union.
 It is a one page certificate which you must complete that guarantees your product meets the requirements of the directives.